 “So I assure you it’s fine.
 Would you like to use it?” he asks, rhetorically.
 “You’d probably have great hesitancy.”

-“There’s an increased recognition that disgust has been underappreciated in the value it has for understanding human behavior, and then also warrants further examination in the role it has in psychopathology,” said McKay, PhD.
+“There’s an increased recognition that disgust has been underappreciated in the value it has for understanding human behavior, and then also warrants further examination in the role it has in psychopathology,” McKay said.

 His own work centers on disgust in conditions like childhood anxiety disorders and obsessive compulsive disorder.
 He’s in the early stages of devising therapies that target disgust, which is so well-hidden that usually people don’t even mention it when seeking help.